January 2025

 Desk with a computer, tablet, and keyboard.
 A mug sits between the computer and the tablet.
 The computer displays a web page with text and a picture of a steam train in a landscape.
 The tablet shows a video screen capture.
 The overall scene suggests a workspace, perhaps for writing or content creation, possibly related to trains or travel based on the computer screen's content.

 As for me, I'm seated in front of a Apple IMac desktop 2011 writing this diary; I'm contemplating lighting the fire, Charlie's gone to make morning coffee.
-I have an iPad to the left of me, I'm watching forensic psychology videos on YouTube; this helps quieten not just Tinnitus but none stop auditory hallucinations, I respond to these always negative messages with a hum of yeh, yeh, yeh, yeh.
-Auditory hallucinations began over a decade ago when I was terrorised when homeless on the streets of London (2010), at a time when people were saying I thought too much.
+I'm watching forensic psychology videos on YouTube with an iPad to my left; this helps reduce tinnitus but doesn't stop auditory hallucinations.
+I reply to these mostly negative messages with a hum of "yeh, yeh, yeh, yeh."
+Many years ago, when I was homeless and living on the streets of London (2010), I started having auditory hallucinations.
+At the time, people told me I thought too much.

 Fire burning in a traditional fireplace.
 The fire is relatively small, with several pieces of wood burning within a metal grate.
 The fireplace itself appears old, with some visible damage or wear to the surrounding wall.
 The overall atmosphere is dark and somewhat dimly lit, focusing attention on the flickering flames.

-The diary is being coded again from my ghost website; in May 2024 I decided to make my diary interactive, allowing comment and subscription.
-Nobody utilised this, so I'm returning to code a static website, I am installing a separate flarum forum to allow comments, feedback and discussion.
+My diary is being coded again from my ghost website.
+In May 2024, I decided to make my diary interactive by letting people comment and subscribe.
+I am returning to the task of coding a static website.
+To facilitate comments, feedback, and discussion, I am installing a separate Flarum forum.

 Dark-coloured pickup truck carrying a large round bale of hay in its bed.
 The truck is parked on a wet, muddy driveway, with a small wooden structure visible in the lower right corner.
 A person is seated in the driver's seat of the truck.
 The background is a grassy hillside.
 The overall impression is of rural farm work.